 But that being said, sometimes, when all other collections efforts have failed, when an overdue customer ignores your preliminary notices and acts like they never received a Notice of Intent to Lien, it just may be that filing a lien is necessary.
 We have seen too many construction firms that do everything they can to secure their payments and protect their lien rights but then don’t actually follow through with filing a lien in cases where their customer ignores all of their other efforts.
 Look, filing a lien is a big deal, and it really swings the balance of power in the dispute over to the lien claimant’s side.

-Step 4: Leverage Technology to Make Lien Rights Easy and Effective
+Step 4: Use Technology to Make Lien Rights Easy and Effective